-- At Visit 4, pre-bronchodilator FEV1/FVC ratio of <0.70. - At Visit 4, the average of the -60 min and -30 min pre-dose FEV1 assessments must be <80% predicted normal value calculated using NHANES III reference equations (Or reference norms applicable to other regions, e.g. for Japan, use Japan Respiratory Society (JRS) reference equations; [JRS, 2013]. - 7.
-Subject is willing and, in the opinion of the Investigator, able to adjust current COPD therapy as required by the protocol - 8.
+- At Visit 1, FEV1/FVC ratio of <0.70. - At Visit 2, and 3, pre- and post-bronchodilator FEV1/FVC ratio of <0.70. - At Visit 1, FEV1 must be <80% predicted normal value calculated using the Third National Health and Nutrition Examination Survey (NHANES III) reference equations. - At Visit 2, post-bronchodilator FEV $1$ must be <80% predicted normal value, calculated using NHANES III reference equations, and the measured FEV $1$ must also be \geq 750 mL if FEV $1$ <30% of predicted normal value. - At Visit 4, pre-bronchodilator FEV1/FVC ratio of <0.70. - At Visit 4, the average of the -60 minute and -30 minute pre-dose FEV1 assessments must be <80% predicted normal value calculated using NHANES III reference equations. - 7.
+Subject is willing and, in the opinion of the Investigator, able to adjust current COPD therapy as required by the protocol. - 8.
 Screening clinical laboratory tests must be acceptable to the Investigator. - 9.
 Screening ECG must be acceptable to the Investigator. - 10.
 Chest X-ray or computed tomography (CT) scan of the chest/lungs within 6 months prior to Visit 1 must be acceptable to the Investigator.
 Subjects who have a chest X-ray (or CT scan) that reveals clinically significant abnormalities not believed to be due to the presence of COPD should not be included.
-A chest X-ray must be conducted if the most recent chest X-ray or CT scan are more than 6 months old at the time of Visit 1 except in countries with restrictive radiology assessment practice (e.g. Germany) where only subjects who have had an x-ray or CT scan (thorax) performed outside of the study in the last 6 months are allowed to be enrolled.
-Alternatively, in these countries, an MRI may be used instead of a CT scan or x-ray as per local practice assessment. - 11.
+A chest X-ray must be conducted if the most recent chest X-ray or CT scan is more than 6 months old at the time of Visit 1. - 11.
 Compliance: Subjects must be willing to remain at the study center as required per protocol to complete all visit assessments.